Our New Look

 The National Indigenous Fire Safety Council (NIFSC), formerly the Indigenous Fire Marshal Office (IFMO), is a project being undertaken by the Aboriginal Firefighters Association of Canada (AFAC) to support capacity building for safe and healthy Indigenous communities.

-The Aboriginal Firefighters Association of Canada (AFAC) was founded when a group of Indigenous firefighters decided to form a national Aboriginal firefighters association to support improving fire life safety for indigenous community and to support the transformation of Indigenous fire services.
+The Aboriginal Firefighters Association of Canada (AFAC) was founded when a group of Indigenous firefighters decided to form a national Aboriginal firefighters association to support improving fire life safety for Indigenous communities and to support the transformation of Indigenous fire services.
 AFAC is a united body of regional Indigenous emergency and fire service organizations from across Canada.

 Brand Story and Icon Elements